thomasclarke1969/documentation/atlas/android/core-components.md

 If you compile and run your app now, you should authenticate as "Device" if you're running the app on actual hardware, or "Simulator" if you are running the app in an emulator.
 If you are using a Staging App ID, you should see at least one conversation that has been created for you.

 ##Showing the Messages in a Conversation
 The next step will be defining a new activity to show the messages in each conversation when it is clicked.
-Create a new layout called `activity_messages.xml` in the `app/main/res/layout` folder and define it as so:
+Create a new layout called `messages_screen.xml` in the `app/main/res/layout` folder and define it as so:

 ```xml
 <LinearLayout